AshutoshMahala/quizer/README.md

 # Quizer - Quiz App

-This repository contains the Django project Quizer, which includes a quiz app and a form application.
+This repository contains the Django project Quizer, which includes a form application that includes quiz backend apis.

 ## Description
 Quizer is a quiz application built using Django.
 It allows users to create and take quizzes.